Office Hours

 Areas of Expertise

-- Transgender and queer studies
+- Feminist gender and sexuality studies

 - Asian/Pacific Islander/American studies

-- Decolonial, diasporic and transnational approaches
+- Decolonial, diasporic, and transnational methodologies

 Education